Semantic search for 100M+ galaxy images using AI-generated captions: Results

+We evaluate VLM performance using the two settings described in \S\ref{sec:gz_curation}.
+First, we test a single strong model, OpenAI o3, to see how well it answers Galaxy Zoo questions when the questions are explicitly provided.
+Second, we test the ability of all models to generate free-form descriptions without access to the Galaxy Zoo questions, aligning this setup with the procedure used for creating our training data.

-We first evaluate whether current VLMs from OpenAI~\citep{openai_gpt41,openai_o3_systemcard} and Google~\citep{comanici2025gemini25pushingfrontier} can accurately describe the visual properties of galaxy images using our curated Galaxy Zoo test set (Section~\ref{sec:gz_curation}).
-We find that having o3 fill out the GalaxyZoo questions directly results in $23.6\pm 1.0$\% of images (over three runs) where the full decision tree paths matching that of the majority human consensus.
-While this is lower than the average volunteer ($51.9\pm 2.4$ \%), it significantly exceeds random chance ($4.1\pm1.1$\%), demonstrating that VLMs can provide a noisy but informative signal for human labeling tasks.
-This average volunteer performance represents the mean probability across galaxies that any individual volunteer would match the majority, computed as the product of the vote fractions for each question and assuming the majority vote as ground truth.
+In the direct-question setting, we quantify the fraction of images where model classifications exactly match the majority of volunteers.
+An image is counted as correct only if the model reproduces the full majority-vote Galaxy Zoo decision-tree path.
+Under this strict criteria, o3 achieves $23.6\pm1.0$\% of galaxy classifications exactly matching over three runs.
+While this is lower than the average volunteer ($51.9\pm 2.4$\%), it significantly exceeds random chance ($4.1\pm1.1$\%), demonstrating that VLMs can provide a noisy but informative signal for human labeling tasks.
+We compute the average volunteer rate by, for each galaxy, multiplying the majority vote fractions along the decision path and then averaging across galaxies, treating the majority vote as ground truth.

+In the second evaluation, we assess free-form descriptions generated by the VLMs by measuring the fraction of Galaxy Zoo decision-tree answers that match the volunteer-derived labels.
+For every image, each model first generates a free-form description, which is subsequently converted by a judge model into Galaxy Zoo decision-tree answers.
+The percentage of individual answers that match the Galaxy Zoo label is shown in Figure~\ref{fig:vlm_description_bench}.
+Evaluating 14 different models from Google and OpenAI with three runs each, GPT-4.1-mini was optimal for our budget constraints, with $50.1\pm3.3$\% of individual Galaxy Zoo answers matching the volunteer-derived labels, while models like o3 offer stronger performance but higher cost.

-Testing our free-form description benchmark on 13 different models from Google and OpenAI with three runs each (with one run for GPT-4.5), we evaluated performance across different price points (Figure~\ref{fig:vlm_description_bench}).
-We found GPT-4.1-mini to be optimal for our budget constraints, while models like o3 offer stronger performance but higher cost.
-We then use the benchmark to optimize a general prompt using AIDE~\citep{aide2024} which led to $50.1\pm3.3$\% with GPT-4.1-mini, ensuring that the prompt is sufficiently general to capture galaxy features beyond Galaxy Zoo's fixed question set (see Appendix Fig.~\ref{fig:prompt} for prompt).
-We use this setup for the CLIP training set caption generation.
-When the LLM-judge infers decision-tree answers from free-form captions generated by o3, only $12.5$\% of images have all the answers exactly matching the volunteer majority-vote, substantially lower than when o3 is directly provided the Galaxy Zoo questions.
+We developed our prompt through a combination of manual tweaking and automated prompt optimization~\citep{aide2024}.
+We designed the prompt to remain general enough to capture galaxy features beyond Galaxy Zoo's fixed question set (see Fig.~\ref{fig:prompt} for prompt).
+We use this setup for CLIP training set caption generation.